Statistical and Computational Complexities of BFGS Quasi-Newton Method for Generalized Linear Models: Generalized linear model with polynomial link function

 Hence, in a neighborhood of the optimal solution, the objective in \eqref{pop_loss} can be approximated as

-Indeed, if $\|\theta^*\|\geq C$ the above objective function behaves as a quadratic function that is smooth and strongly convex, assuming that $o(\|\theta-\theta^*\|^2)$ is negligible.

-Since the population loss in the high SNR case is almost a strongly convex smooth quadratic function, the iterates of gradient descent (GD) converge to the solution at a linear rate and hence it requires $\kappa\log(1/\epsilon)$ to reach an $\epsilon$-accurate solution, where $\kappa$ depends on the conditioning of the covariance matrix $\Sigma$ and the norm of $\theta^*$.
-In this case, BFGS converges superlinearly to the optimal solution and the rate would be independent of $\kappa$, however the cost per iteration would be $\mathcal{O}(d^2)$.
-Moreover, in this case Newton's method converges at a quadratic rate, but its per iterations cost is $\mathcal{O}(d^3)$.
+Indeed, if $\|\theta^*\|\geq C\sigma$ the above function behaves as a quadratic function that is smooth and strongly convex, assuming that $o(\|\theta-\theta^*\|^2)$ is negligible.
+As a result, the iterates of gradient descent (GD) converge to the solution at a linear rate and it requires $\kappa\log(1/\epsilon)$ to reach an $\epsilon$-accurate solution, where $\kappa$ depends on the conditioning of the covariance matrix $\Sigma$ and the norm of $\theta^*$.
+In this case, BFGS converges superlinearly to $\theta^*$ and the rate would be independent of $\kappa$, while the cost per iteration would be $\mathcal{O}(d^2)$.

-\textbf{Low signal-to-noise regime.} As mentioned above, in the high SNR case, GD has a fast linear rate.
-However, in the low SNR case where $\|\theta^*\|$ is small and close to zero, the strong convexity parameter approaches zero and the problem becomes ill-conditioned.
-In this case, we deal with a function that is only convex and its gradient is not Lipschitz continuous.
-To better elaborate on this point, let us focus on the case that $\theta^*=0$.
-Considering the underlying distribution of $X$, for such a low SNR case, the population loss can be written as
+\textbf{Low SNR regime.} As mentioned above, in the high SNR case, GD has a fast linear rate.
+However, in the low SNR case where $\|\theta^*\|$ is small and $\|\theta^{*}\| \leq C_{1} (d/n)^{1/(2p)}$, the strong convexity parameter approaches zero when the sample size $n$ goes to infinity and the problem becomes ill-conditioned.
+In this case, we deal with a \textit{function that is only convex and its gradient is not Lipschitz continuous}.
+To better elaborate on this point, let us focus on the case that $\theta^*=0$ as a special case of the low SNR setting.
+Considering the underlying distribution of $X$, which is $X \sim \mathcal{N}(0, \Sigma)$, for such a low SNR case, the population loss can be written as

-Since we focus on $p\geq 2$ it can be verified that this objective function is neither strongly convex nor smooth, even in a neighborhood of the solution $\theta^*=0$.
+Since we focus on $p\geq 2$ it can be verified that $\mathcal{L}(\theta)$ is not strongly convex in a neighborhood of the solution $\theta^* = 0$.
 For this class of functions, it is well-known that GD with constant step size would converge at a sublinear rate, and hence GD iterates require polynomial number of iterations to reach the final statistical radius.
 In the next section, we study the behavior of BFGS for solving the low SNR setting and showcase its advantage compared to GD.